Gumbraise/HXYA/README.md

 * AvailablePseudo - This module uses requests to recover the `users_id` from Instagram users that you want either by <a href="https://github.com/Gumbraise/HXYA/tree/master/path/instagram/pseudos.txt">pseudos.txt</a> spaced by a line break or one by one.
 Then available usernames are paste in a file into the <a href="https://github.com/Gumbraise/HXYA/tree/master/path/instagram/AvailablePseudos">AvailablePseudos</a>' folder.
 Valid pseudos are marked by a "V" and false by a "X".

+* Message Bomber - This module uses requests to recover the `users_id` from Instagram users that you want spam by private messages.
+You must be connected to a Instagram account.
+No proxy is set for the moment.

+* Who Doesn't Follow Me - **DICLAMER !: It doesn't work for the moment.
+I'm debugging the trouble** It serves to know who in your subscriptions are not following you back.

+* Unfollow - **DICLAMER !: It doesn't work for the moment.
+I'm debugging the trouble** It serves to unfollow all your subscription list or all pseudo in a .txt file.

+* Configure keys - In this menu you could change your Instagram Username and Password.

 **YouTube**

 (All of these modules use *requests*)